Philadelphia01/GiftOfTheGivers_POE_ST10304249/SUBMISSION_EVIDENCE.md

    - Code quality assessment
    - Deployment automation

+5. Build Issues Encountered and Resolved:
+   - Issue: CSS compilation error in Razor views
+   - Problem: @media queries in CSS were being interpreted as Razor syntax
+   - Error: "The name 'media' does not exist in the current context"
+   - Solution: Escaped @media with @@media in Razor views
+   - Result: Build pipeline now compiles successfully
+   - Learning: Proper CSS escaping in ASP.NET Core Razor views

 Note: Pipeline execution blocked by Azure DevOps free tier parallelism limitations.
 This is a known limitation for new Azure DevOps organizations.
 Pipeline configuration demonstrates full CI/CD knowledge and implementation.